The many-to-few lemma and multiple spines: Multiple spines

 \subsection{The $k$-spine measures $\P^k_x$ and $\Q^k_x$}

+We define new measures $\P^k_x$ and $\Q^k_x$ under which there are $k$ distinguished lines of descent, which we call spines.
+Briefly, $\P^k_x$ is simply an extension of $\P_x$ in that all particles behave as in the original branching process; the only difference is that some particles carry marks showing that they are part of a spine.
+Under $\Q^k_x$ the marked particles will behave differently from under $\P^k_x$, but non-marked particles will be unchanged.
+We will eventually see the relationship between $\Q^k_x$ and $\P^k_x$ in terms of a Radon-Nikodym derivative, but for now it is enough to state their properties.

-We define new measures $\P^k_x$ and $\Q^k_x$ under which there are $k$ distinguished lines of descent which we call spines.
-Under $\P^k_x$ particles behave as follows: \begin{itemize} \item We begin with one particle at position $x$ which (as well as its position) carries $k$ marks $1,2,\ldots,k$. \item All particles move as Markov processes with generator $\mathcal{C}$, independently of each other given their birth times and positions, just as under $\P_x$. \item We think of each of the marks $1,\ldots,k$ as distinguishing a particular line of descent or ``spine'', and define $\xi^i_t$ to be the position of whichever particle carries mark $i$ at time $t$. \item A particle at position $y$ carrying $j$ marks $b_1 < b_2 < \ldots < b_j$ at time $t$ branches at rate $R(y)$, dying and being replaced by a random number of particles with law $\mu_y$ independently of the rest of the system, just as under $\P_x$. \item Given that $a$ particles $v_1,\ldots,v_a$ are born at a branching event as above, the $j$ spines each choose a particle to follow independently and uniformly at random from amongst the $a$ available.
-Thus for each $1\leq l\leq a$ and $1\leq i \leq j$ the probability that $v_l$ carries mark $i$ just after the branching event is $1/a$, independently of all other marks. \item If a particle carrying $j>0$ marks $b_1 < b_2 < \ldots < b_j$ dies and is replaced by 0 particles, then its marks remain with it as it moves to the graveyard state $\Delta$. \end{itemize}
+Under $\P^k_x$ particles behave as follows: \begin{itemize} \item We begin with one particle at position $x$ which (as well as its position) carries $k$ marks $1,2,\ldots,k$. \item All particles move as Markov processes with generator $\mathcal{M}$, independently of each other given their birth times and positions, just as under $\P_x$. \item We think of each of the marks $1,\ldots,k$ as distinguishing a particular line of descent or ``spine'', and define $\xi^i_t$ to be the position of whichever particle carries mark $i$ at time $t$. \item A particle at position $y$ carrying $j$ marks $b_1 < b_2 < \ldots < b_j$ at time $t$ branches at rate $R(y)$, dying and being replaced by a random number of particles with law $\mu^{(y)}$ independently of the rest of the system, just as under $\P_x$. \item Given that $a$ particles $v_1,\ldots,v_a$ are born at a branching event as above, the $j$ marks each choose a particle to follow independently and uniformly at random from amongst the $a$ available.
+Thus for each $1\leq l\leq a$ and $1\leq i \leq j$ the probability that $v_l$ carries mark $b_i$ just after the branching event is $1/a$, independently of all other marks. \item If a particle carrying $j>0$ marks $b_1 < b_2 < \ldots < b_j$ dies and is replaced by 0 particles, then its marks remain with it as it moves to the graveyard state $\Delta$. \end{itemize}